-Help: Using students' own experiences to generate examples helps learners to make connections and increase retention and overall knowledge acquisition.
+Help: Using students' own experiences to generate examples helps learners to make connections and increase retention.
 Examples include scaffolding learning from earlier classes and experiences.

 Hinder: Insufficient, inaccurate, or incorrect information can slow or halt learning.
-For example, you may have heard of the famous physics education study where scientific misconceptions persist even in Harvard graduates about why we have seasons or whether a feather dropped from a specific height would fall slower than an anvil that is dropped from the same height.

-Even after having learned and been tested, students persist on reverting back to "intuitive" stances about scientific misconceptions, which ultimately can hinder any potential learning that would need to scaffold onto these basic grade school principles and concepts.
+For example, you may have heard of the famous physics education study where scientific misconceptions persist even in Harvard graduates about why we have seasons or whether a feather dropped from a height would fall slower than an anvil that is dropped.
+Even after having learned and been tested, students persist on reverting back to "intuitive" stances about scientific misconceptions, which ultimately can hinder any potential learning that would need to scaffold onto these basic grade school concepts.